Sudetenland: Expulsions and resettlement after World War II

 The number of expelled Germans in the early phase (spring-summer 1945) is estimated to be around 500,000 people.
 After the Beneš decrees, nearly all Germans were expelled starting in 1946 and in 1950 only 159,938 (from 3,149,820 in 1930) still lived in the Czech Republic.
 The remaining Germans, who were proven antifascists and skilled laborers, were allowed to stay in Czechoslovakia but were later forcefully dispersed within the country.
 Some German refugees from Czechoslovakia are represented by the Sudetendeutsche Landsmannschaft.

 Many of the Germans who stayed in Czechoslovakia later emigrated to West Germany (more than 100,000).
-As the German population was transferred out of the country, the former Sudetenland was resettled mostly by Czechs but also by other nationalities of Czechoslovakia: Slovaks, Greeks (arriving in the wake of the Greek Civil War 1946–49), Carpathian Ruthenians, Romani people and Jews who had survived the Holocaust, and Hungarians (though the Hungarians were forced into that and later returned home—see Hungarians in Slovakia: Population exchanges).
+As the German population was transferred out of the country, the former Sudetenland was resettled mostly by Czechs but also by other nationalities of Czechoslovakia: Slovaks, Greeks (arriving in the wake of the Greek Civil War 1946–49), Carpathian Ruthenians, Romani people and Jews who had survived the Holocaust, and Hungarians (though the Hungarians were forced to do so and later returned home—see Hungarians in Slovakia: Population exchanges).

 Some areas, such as part of Czech Silesian-Moravian borderland, southwestern Bohemia (Šumava National Park), western and northern parts of Bohemia, remained depopulated for several strategic reasons (extensive mining and military interests) or are now protected national parks and landscapes.
 Moreover, before the establishment of the Iron Curtain in 1952 to 1955, the so-called "forbidden zone" was established by means of engineer equipment up to 2 km (1.2 mi) from the border in which no civilians could reside.
 A wider region, or "border zone", existed up to 12 km (7 miles) from the border in which no "disloyal" or "suspect" civilians could reside or work.
 Thus, the entire Aš-Bulge fell within the border zone, a status that remained until the Velvet Revolution in 1989.

 There remained areas with noticeable German minorities in the westernmost borderland around Cheb, where skilled ethnic German miners and workers continued in mining and industry, until 1955, as sanctioned under the Yalta Conference protocols; in the Egerland, German minority organizations continue to exist.

-In the 2021 census, 24,632 people in the Czech Republic claimed German ethnicity, out of which 15,504 in combination with another ethnicity.
+In the 2021 census, 24,632 people in the Czech Republic claimed German ethnicity, 15,504 of which in combination with another ethnicity, a sharp reduce compared to the 3,123,568 Germans reportedly living in the Czechoslovak Republic in 1921.
+In the modern day, the Bohemian German dialects and the Moravian German dialects have largely disappeared because remaining Germans employ Standard German.